peetkes/metro-area-stretched-cluster/ReadMe.md

 **Attention**

-The MarkLogic data files will be persisted in the subfolder ./data/[ml-node] So if you want to completely remove the project plus the data files you need to remove the subfolders inside the data folder!
+Make sure the folder location used in your forest definition exists The MarkLogic data files will be persisted in the subfolder ./data/[ml-node] So if you want to completely remove the project plus the data files you need to remove the subfolders inside the data folder!